HL7/CardX-HTN-MNG/input/pagecontent/IG-examples.md

 ### SMBP Related Heart Rate

-This is an example of a heart rate that would be measured by the same device as the self-measured blood pressure.
+This is an example of a heart rate that would be measured by the same device and at the same time as the self-measured blood pressure.
 [SMBP Associated Heart Rate](Observation-SMBP-Associated-HeartRate-example.html)